August, a month in which I found myself consumed with conflicting emotions.

 Together we have formulated a plan to ensure that Faith receives the best opportunities to help her develop.
 And even though she is not my child, I committed a long time ago, that I will ensure that there is no disparity between my son and niece’s quality of education.
 They both deserve an equal opportunity in life, just like my brother and I.

-So I’m embarking on a new adventure as Primary Caregiver of my niece.
-These are unchartered waters for me and I know we will face some significant challenges, but I believe…
+So I’m embarking on a new adventure as Primary Caregiver of my niece (not sure for how long).
+These are unchartered waters for me and I know we will face some significant challenges, but I believe that our support struture that we have will be hugely beneficial to her.

 Published with the permission of my brother and his wife.